-The Medford office is staffed with 19 full-time meteorologists.
-15 of these forecasters participate in producing fire weather forecasts after each has completed the training, which includes correspondence courses, computer-based Fire Weather Training Modules, mesoscale analysis, climatological and terrain familiarization, and spot forecast training.
+The Medford office is normally staffed with 19 full-time meteorologists.
+However, this season we will be short staffed with 16 full-time meteorologists.
+All 16 of these forecasters are qualified to produce fire weather forecasts, as each has completed the necessary training, which includes correspondence courses, computer-based Fire Weather Training Modules, mesoscale analysis, climatological and terrain familiarization, and spot forecast training.
+The direct line for the Fire Weather Desk is 541-776-4332.